Skip to main content

 The same function with LANGUAGE plpgsql could look like this:

-CREATE FUNCTION add(a int, b int) RETURNS int AS $$
+create function add(a int, b int) returns int as $$

 If you don’t want to use PL/pgSQL or SQL, many popular scripting languages can be used inside PostgreSQL to write your functions!
 You can see a few of these projects here: